damus-io/damus/README.md

 ## Contributing

 Contributors welcome!
-[Email patches](git-send-email) to jb55@jb55.com are preferred, but I accept PRs on github as well.
+[Email patches][git-send-email] to jb55@jb55.com are preferred, but I accept PRs on github as well.

 [git-send-email]: http://git-send-email.io